Shelagh Keesmaat (she/her)

 What Made you want to work with CCP?

-Ever since I first met Carly in January of 2021, I knew she was a special person.
+When I first met Carly in January of 2021, I knew she was creating something very special.
 Her extensive knowledge, experience and connection to the mental health community thoroughly impressed me.
 Carly has brought together a team of warm and caring professionals who are as passionate as I am about helping people improve their mental health.
 I am honoured to be a part of this wonderful team.

 What is the most rewarding part of your job?

 My job has allowed me to work with hundreds of courageous people who teach me something new everyday.
-I consider it an honour to walk alongside people on their journey of self-discovery and to witness their transformation from a place of struggle to a place of recovery and hope.
-Every small success in someone’s journey gives me hope and strength to continue doing my job.
+I consider it an honour to walk alongside people on their journey of self-discovery and to witness their transformation from a place of struggle to a place of relief and hope.
+Seeing clients realize their own strengths and potential is the most rewarding part of my work.
 I am so grateful to my clients for putting their trust in me.

-Working as a recreation therapist in adult mental health for most of my career, I decided to pursue psychotherapy and became a registered psychotherapist in 2017.
-Since I was young, I’ve been intrigued by human behaviour, our innate ability to adapt to our circumstances and how making small changes in the way we think and behave can alter the course of our lives.
-My ongoing interest in this area has facilitated my passion for lifelong learning.
-I believe my combination of recreation therapy and psychotherapy offers my clients a holistic approach to therapy.
-Nonetheless, my original reason for pursuing recreation therapy as a career has not changed - I believe in the healing power of finding joy and meaning in our lives outside of work.
-I live these values in my own life and I can be described as a nature lover, a doting dog mom, and a movie buff who loves laughing with family and friends.
+After working as a recreation therapist in adult mental health for many years, I realized I really enjoyed the “therapy” part of my job.
+So, in 2017, I decided to shift my career path and I became a registered psychotherapist.
+Ever since I was young, I’ve been intrigued by human behaviour, our innate ability to adapt to our circumstances, and how making small changes in the way we think and behave can alter our relationship with ourselves, others and the world around us.
+My interest in this area has facilitated my passion for lifelong learning.
+I believe my combination of recreation therapy and psychotherapy offers my clients a holistic approach to self-discovery.
+My reason for pursuing recreation therapy as a career so many years ago has not changed - I believe in the healing power of discovering our identity outside of work, and exploring what give us meaning and brings us joy.
+I live these values in my own life.
+I am a nature lover, a doting dog mom, and a movie buff who loves laughing with family and friends.